edelstone/unicorn-konami/README.md

 ## Why does this exist?

-Just stop and look and yourself for even asking that.
+Look at yourself for even asking that.

 ## Resources